 And no great product truly lives without great advertising, so sketches, drawings, and soon photographs too would aid us in choosing the right products.
 With the boom of the internet and computers, we were suddenly even more interlinked, and we started to understand the power of commercial display and engagement reach.

-The pace of the development in the digital signage industry is impressive and fast, regarding both hardware and software.
+The pace of development in the digital signage industry is impressive and fast, regarding both hardware and software.
 Whatever the future holds, it looks bright, exciting, and more inclusive – for businesses and consumers alike.

 To make it in the digitalized, fast-paced world of today, companies big and small need to check off these two things: